It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 What do you want them to do?

-Well, it just seems to me that if Democrats and their programs that they do very well have their little seminars and their little Reverend Jackson and Al Sharptons that at the drop of a hat, here we go, we're mobilized, we're going down there, and we're gonna make this a race issue.
+Well, it just seems to me that if Democrats and their programs that they do very well have their little seminars and their little Reverend Jackson and Al Sharptons that at the drop of a hat, here we go, we're mobilized, we're going down there, and we're going to make this a race issue.

-Then why doesn't the Republican or Conservative Party, Tea Party, something?
+Then why doesn't the Republican or Conservative Party, Tea Party, something, okay, why don't they have some type of organization, and I'm talking about organization and what they do.

-I'm not talking about um protest movements, but why don't they set up some facilities in those border town areas or whatever and speak the opposite side and to speak out and say no, you're not profiling just.
+But why don't they set up some facilities in those border town areas or whatever and speak the opposite side and to speak out and say, no, you're not profiling to say there's a lot of people.

-Wait a second, Randy.
+Wait a second.

 Well, exactly, he is.

-Okay, what I'm saying, Rush, is that why doesn't some more of our country's people and I know there's increased polls that say yeah, more and more people in the United States agree with that, but why don't we see more of that type of reaction?
+Okay, what I'm saying, Rush, is that why doesn't some more of our country's people, and I know there's increased polls that say, yeah, more and more people in the United States agree with that, but why don't we see more of that type of reaction?

 Maybe it's because everybody's sitting around waiting for somebody else to give that type of reaction.